Your money-making expert. Financial journalist, TV and radio personality.

 This is the ultimate work-from-home job.
 While it certainly involves hard work, it can still leave you with lots of free time, too.
 Find out more about running your own b&b from our top tips-packed article.

 If you love children and you’re at home all day looking after your own kids anyway, this might be the job for you.

 As long as you don’t have a criminal record, you can be a childminder.
 If you’re on your own, you can look after a maximum of six children under 8 years at a time, although the rules are different for babies – you can normally only look after one at a time if they’re under 1 year old.

 It’s typical to charge per child, per hour, and the amount will vary based on the ages and where you live.

-Our article on how to become a childminder should give you all the information you need.
+Childminding UK is full of tips on this topic and our article on how to become a childminder should give you all the information you need.

 They’re often brought in before the birth and continue to help out through the pregnancy and in the first few weeks afterwards.

 If you’re into your cooking, you can monetise your culinary skills.
 Selling edible goodies seems like an obvious solution and it can actually earn you a tidy sum.

 With the rising popularity of artisan goods and websites selling handmade things, there has never been a better time to make money out of your gourmet produce.
 Our guide to making cakes, jams and sweets shows you where you can find places to sell your edible goods.
 If things go well, you never know where cooking could take you – you could even start up a small business if the demand’s there.